James Perry (luthier): Apprenticeship and early career: 1773–1781

+Patronage and later career: 1781–1810

 Perry's business soon came under the patronage of the Ormonde family of Kilkenny Castle, as well as other nobility and gentry within the city and county of Kilkenny.
-He established himself as a general musical instrument maker, producing and repairing instruments such as violins, violas, cellos, guitars, tenors, German flutes and fifes.
-Perry's shop also sold music, including existing and newly published works.
+He established himself as a general musical instrument maker, producing and repairing instruments such as violins, violas, cellos, guitars, German flutes, fifes and tenors.
+Perry's shop also sold sheet music, including existing and newly published works.
 In 1788, Perry is listed in the Dublin Directories as a violin, violoncello and guitar maker at 4 Trinity Street in Dublin.
 It is possible that he made regular trips back to Dublin, where his family were from, and would work from an address such as this during extended visits.
 On July 31, 1792, Perry posted another advertisement in Finn's Leinster Journal, this time thanking his patrons and the general public, and stating his commitment to serve them in the future.
 The advertisement also listed the broad range of services that his shop offered at the time and read as follows: